EkoCommunications/asc-elasticsearch-multitenant/README.md

 # ASC Hashtag Service

-asc-hashtag-service is a service built from NodeJS + firebase cloud function + Google Pub/Sub for manipulate hashtag of Social platform that created by `Amity Social Cloud` ([ASC](https://www.amity.co/products/amity-social)).
+asc-hashtag-service is a service built from NodeJS + firebase cloud function + Google Pub/Sub to subscribe to all posts being created and store them into Elasticsearch

 ## Installation